PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/testing.md

 **NOTE:** This applies only to Talawa API developers.

 Sometimes you may want to start all over again from scratch.
-These steps will reset your development postgres database.
+These steps ensure all tables emptied and the default administrator account automatically restored.

 ### Using the CLI (Dev Containers)

 This applies to users running Talawa API in dev containers.

 1. Once the server is running, open a new terminal session.

 2. Open a bash session inside the running container:

   ```bash
   docker exec -it talawa-api-1 /bin/bash
   ```

 3. **WARNING:** This command will **DELETE** all data from each table in your database, administrator roles will be restored.
 Use with extreme caution.

   ```bash
   pnpm run reset:db
   ```

 4. This command will add sample data to make it easier for developers to get an understanding of the application.

   ```bash
   pnpm run add:sample_data
   ```

 5. Then exit

   ```bash